Ithaca (island): French era

 The population welcomed the French, who took care in the control of the administrative and judicial systems, but later the heavy taxation they demanded caused a feeling of indignation among the people.
 During this short historical period, the new ideas of system and social structure greatly influenced the inhabitants of the island.
 At the end of 1798, the French were succeeded by Russia and Turkey (1798–1807), which were allies at that time.
 Corfu became the capital of the Septinsular Republic, and the form of government was democratic, with a fourteen-member senate in which Ithaca had one representative.

-The Ithacan fleet flourished when it was allowed to carry cargo up to the ports of the Black Sea.
-In 1807, according to the Treaties of Tilsit with Turkey, the Ionian Islands once again came under French rule (1807–1809 AD).
+The Ithacan fleet flourished when it was allowed to carry cargo to the ports of the Black Sea.
+In 1807, under the Treaties of Tilsit with Turkey, the Ionian Islands once again came under French rule (1807–1809).
 The French quickly began preparing to face the British fleet, which had become very powerful, by building a fort in Vathy.

 British and modern eras

 Flag of the United States of the Ionian Islands (1815 to 1864).

 In 1809 Great Britain mounted a blockade on the Ionian Islands as part of the war against Napoleon, and in September of that year they hoisted the British flag above the castle of Zakynthos.
 Cephalonia and Ithaca soon surrendered, and the British installed provisional governments.
 The Treaty of Paris (1815) recognised the United States of the Ionian Islands and decreed that it become a British protectorate.
 Colonel Charles Philippe de Bosset became provisional governor between 1810 and 1814.

 A few years later Greek nationalist groups started to form.
 Although their energy in the early years was directed to supporting their fellow Greek revolutionaries in the revolution against the Ottoman Empire, they switched their focus to enosis with Greece following their independence.
-The Party of Radicals (Greek: Κόμμα των Ριζοσπαστών) founded in 1848 as a pro-enosis political party.
-In September 1848, there were skirmishes with the British garrison in Argostoli and Lixouri on Kefalonia, which led to a certain level relaxation in the enforcement of the protectorates laws, and freedom of the press as well.
+The Party of Radicals (Greek: Κόμμα των Ριζοσπαστών) was founded in 1848 as a pro-enosis political party.
+In September 1848, there were skirmishes with the British garrison in Argostoli and Lixouri on Kefalonia, which led to a certain relaxation in the enforcement of the protectorate's laws, as well as freedom of the press.
 The island's populace did not hide their growing demands for enosis, and newspapers on the islands frequently published articles criticising British policies in the protectorate.
-On the 15th of August in 1849, another rebellion broke out, which was quashed by Henry George Ward, who proceeded to temporarily impose martial law.
+On 15 August 1849, another rebellion broke out, but this was quashed by Henry George Ward, who temporarily imposed martial law.

 During the British protectorate period prominent citizens of Ithaki participated in the secret "Philiki Etairia" which was instrumental in organizing the Greek Revolution of 1821 against Turkish rule, and Greek fighters found refuge there.
 In addition, the participation of Ithacans during the siege of Messolongi and the naval battles against Ottoman ships on the Black Sea and the Danube was significant.

 Ithaca was annexed to the Greek Kingdom with the rest of the Ionian islands in 1864.